 The Peugeot Paris u'Select won over our testers with its consistent grind, ease of use, and quality construction.
-Like many pepper mills, this one requires a funnel to fill, we used a coffee filter formed into the shape of a cone which allowed the peppercorns to freely fall into the center shaft that holds 1.2 ounces of peppercorns.
+Like many pepper mills, this one requires a funnel to fill.
+We used a coffee filter shaped like a cone that allowed the peppercorns to fall into the center shaft, which holds 1.2 ounces of peppercorns.

 Out of all the pepper mills we tested, the Peugeot Paris u'Select was the only one featuring a two-stage grinding mechanism.
-The case hardened steel grinding mechanism first breaks open the peppercorns and then uniformly grinds them, yielding a very consistent grind every time.
+The case-hardened steel grinding mechanism first breaks open the peppercorns, then uniformly grinds them, yielding a very consistent grind every time.
 The grind size selector is on the base and requires a simple twist.
-We found selecting the grind size to be easy with both dry and wet hands, thanks to the grind size selector being on the base and just requiring a twist.
-On each half rotation, the pepper mill dispensed a fraction of a teaspoon of pepper, allowing the user to control the amount of pepper being added.
-Our testers also appreciated the minimal pepper residue left behind after use, meaning less mess to clean up.
-If you're looking for a well-constructed pepper mill that is not only easy to use but that has a consistent grind size, look no further than the Paris u'Select.
+We found selecting the grind size easy both with dry and wet hands.
+On each half rotation, the pepper mill dispensed a fraction of a teaspoon of pepper, giving the user precision in controlling the amount of pepper added.
+Our testers also appreciated the minimal pepper residue left behind after use, leaving less of a mess to clean up.
+If you're looking for a well-constructed, easy-to-use pepper mill with a consistent grind size, look no further than the Paris u'Select.

-The top cap of the wooden Trudeau Seville 10-Inch pepper mill's wood construction has an easy to remove, so it was a quick and easy task to fill it with a funnel.
+The top cap of the wooden Trudeau Seville 10-Inch pepper mill is easy to remove, so it was a quick and easy task to fill it with a funnel.
 It holds a little over an ounce of peppercorns.
 Our testers with various hand sizes all found the top knob easy to turn, and it doesn't require much hand strength, making it a great choice for many users.

-From fine to semi-coarse, we found the carbon steel blades quickly and easily ground our black peppercorns in sizes running from fine to semi-coarse, however, we were never able to achieve a true coarse grind with this mill.
-Like most top knob pepper mills, once you change grind sizes it can be difficult to obtain the same grind size again, but we did find that we were able to repeat grind sizes more readily if we twisted the knob one-half turn at a time.
-For someone looking for a budget-friendly pepper mill the Trudeau Seville 10-Inch is a solid choice.
+From fine to semi-coarse, we found the carbon steel blades quickly and easily ground black peppercorns in various sizes.
+With that said, we could not achieve a true coarse grind with this mill.
+Like most top knob pepper mills, once you change grind sizes, it can be challenging to obtain the same grind size again.
+Yet, we discovered we could repeat grind sizes more readily if we twisted the knob one-half turn at a time.
+If you're on the hunt for a budget-friendly pepper mill, the Trudeau Seville 10-Inch is a solid choice.

-The *Kitchen-Go Grinder is a basic with a glass peppercorn holder that screws onto a steel base, which contains a ceramic grinding mechanism.
-We enjoyed the large opening of the glass jar that makes filling a bit easier in comparison to some of the taller and narrower models.
-The grind size adjuster is on the underside and will produce a fine to semi-coarse grind, but the dial's design makes it a bit more tricky to replicate the same grind after changing the settings.
+The Kitchen-Go Grinder is basic, with a glass peppercorn holder that screws onto a steel base containing a ceramic grinding mechanism.
+We appreciated the large opening of the glass jar, which makes filling it a bit easier than some of the taller and narrower models.
+The grind size adjuster is on the underside and produces a fine to semi-coarse grind, but the dial's design makes it trickier to replicate the same grind after changing the settings.

-The Kitchen-GO has a cap to cover the underside of the Kitchen-Go Grinder, which is great for catching the excess pepper that leaks out of the base.
-We found this grinder to be tough to use with greasy hands, as they slipped on the glass jar.
-Overall, we found this grinder to be quite basic and best for someone who will only use it occasionally.
+This mill comes with a cap to cover the underside of the Kitchen-Go Grinder, which is great for catching any excess pepper that leaks out of the base.
+We found that this grinder is tough to use with greasy hands as they slipped on the glass jar.
+Overall, this model is quite basic and best for someone who will only use it occasionally.

-The Fletchers' Mill Border Grill is handcrafted in Maine, from solid cherry, and definitely has a more modern look to it compared to many other grinders.
-Our testers appreciate that the entire grind mechanism can be removed to allow access to the grinder for cleaning.
-Our testers find the top knob design easy to turn for both small and large hands thanks to its shape.
+Handcrafted in Maine, the Fletchers' Mill Border Grill pepper mill is made from solid cherry and has a much more modern look than many grinders on the market.
+Our testers appreciate that the entire grind mechanism is removable for easy cleaning.
+Thanks to its shape, the top knob design is easy to turn for both small and large hands.

-The Fletchers' is easy to fill with a funnel but has the smallest peppercorn capacity of our test bunch; in a high-use kitchen, it will need more frequent refills.
+The Fletchers' Mill grinder is easy to fill with a funnel but has the smallest peppercorn capacity of our test bunch; in a high-use kitchen, it will need more frequent refills.
 According to the manufacturer, its locking nut grind adjuster has 33 different grind sizes.
 We were not able to discern 33 different grind sizes but could find a variety ranging from fine to coarse.
-However, we were disappointed in how easily fine ground pepper clumped when it came out.
-Once the grind size was set to coarse, we found we could not just twist the locking nut back towards fine grind.
+However, we were disappointed in how easily the finely ground pepper clumped when it came out.
+Once the grind size was set to coarse, we found it was not as simple as just twisting the locking nut back towards fine grind.
 To get back to a fine grind, we first needed to grind out the peppercorns in the grinding mechanism and twist the lock nut, repeating the process many times.
-If you prefer a top nut design for grind size adjustments, the Fletcher is worth consideration.
+If you prefer a top nut design for grind size adjustments, the Fletchers' Mill grinder is worth consideration.

-The Cole and Mason preset grind size selector is located at the base and locks into place with a firm twist.
+The preset grind size selector for the Cole & Mason is located on the base and locks into place with a firm twist.
 If you have limited dexterity or strength, this could be problematic.
-The knob is fairly easy to grasp and twist for both large and small hands, and each rotation quickly grinds the peppercorns and produces a fair amount of pepper.
-Our testers did find on the finer grind settings that the pepper tended to clump some as it came out, making it a bit tricky to not over pepper eggs.
-We also found that the peppercorns occasionally bound up in the grinding mechanism, making it more challenging to turn.
-If you're searching for a pepper mill with an updated design, we recommend taking a deeper look at the Cole and Mason.
+The knob is rather easy to grasp and twist for both large and small hands, and each rotation quickly grinds the peppercorns, producing a fair amount of pepper.
+Our testers did find the pepper tended to clump a bit as it came out on the finer grind settings, making it a little tricky to not over-pepper eggs.
+We also noticed the peppercorns occasionally bound up in the grinding mechanism, making it more challenging to turn.
+If you're searching for a pepper mill with an updated design, we recommend taking a deeper look at the Cole & Mason.

 The Kuhn Rikon Ceramic has a unique design where you ratchet the handle from side to side instead of twisting to grind the peppercorns.
-This design is noisy, however, we found it incredibly easy to use, especially for those who lack hand strength or dexterity.
-The pepper mill is also fairly easy to fill, thanks to a door that acts like a chute that is placed higher on the body, allowing the peppercorns to fall to the base.
+Though this design is noisy, it is incredibly easy to use, especially for those with limited hand strength or dexterity.
+This pepper mill is also fairly easy to fill, thanks to a door that acts like a chute placed higher on the body, allowing the peppercorns to fall to the base.

-The grind size adjuster knob is found on the underside where the peppercorns come out, meaning you'll want to make any adjustments to the grind size with clean and dry hands.
-The grind size knob lists fine to coarse.
-However, despite no matter where we rotated the adjuster to the grind consistency came out somewhere between fine and coarse.
+The grind size adjuster knob is located on the underside where the peppercorns come out, so any adjustments to the grind size you'll want to make with clean and dry hands.
+The grind size knob lists fine to coarse, but no matter where we rotated the adjuster to the grind, the consistency came out somewhere between the two.

-We found the handle on the Oxo Good Grips Radial Grinder easy to turn, despite it sticking a bit each revolution in the same spot.
+The handle on the OXO Good Grips Radial Grinder was easy to turn, despite it sticking a bit each revolution in the same spot.
 We appreciated the large handle on the grind size adjuster that makes changing the grind size easier, despite its location on the underside of the pepper mill.
-When on the coarse setting, we found there to be quite a few semi-whole chunks of peppercorn, which depending on taste, could be positive or negative.
+On the coarse setting, there were quite a few semi-whole chunks of peppercorn falling through, which depending on your preference, could be positive or negative.

-Our testers were frustrated by the design of the door on the Oxo pepper mill, which made filling it quite difficult.
-The door is like a chute, but extends down towards the base of the grinder, meaning as the peppercorns fill the cavity, they block the door from closing.
-Our door also came unhinged during the filling process, causing us to have to empty it in order to put the door back in place.
+Our testers found the door design of the OXO frustrating, as it made filling quite challenging.
+The door is like a chute but extends down towards the base of the grinder, so as the peppercorns fill the cavity, they also block the door from closing.
+Moreover, our door came unhinged during the filling process, and we had to empty the chamber to put the door back in place.

-The UMIKAkitchen Wood Grinder is one of the most affordable pepper mills in our testing, and we found the UMIKAkitchen to perform poorer than its similarly-priced counterparts.
-One of our tester's biggest issues with the pepper mill was its lack of an adjustable grind size, despite having a top knob grind adjuster.
-No matter how tight or loose the adjuster was, we continually had the same size pepper.
+The UMIKAkitchen Wood Grinder is one of the most affordable pepper mills in our testing, but it performed poorly compared to its similarly-priced counterparts.
+One of our biggest issues with this pepper mill is its lack of adjustable grind size despite having a top knob grind adjuster.
+No matter how tight or loose we set the adjuster, we continually had the same size pepper.

-We were also frustrated with the amount of pepper that leaked out of the base when we were finished grinding, causing more clean up.
-Other mills tested had significantly less pepper leaking after use.
-We suggest considering some of the other similarly priced products instead of the UMIKAkitchen.
+We were also frustrated with the amount of pepper that leaked out of the base when we were finished grinding, requiring more cleanup.
+This model leaked significantly more pepper than other mills tested.
+We suggest considering some of the other similarly priced products instead of the UMIKAkitchen grinder.

-For the price, we expect this pepper mill to be precise and consistent.
+Considering its price, we expected this pepper mill to be precise and consistent.
 Because of the grind size issues we continually experienced, we cannot recommend this pepper mill.